bayreuth-politics/R/docs/scripts/scripts.markdown

 nav_order: 4
 ---

 Here, you find the __R scripts__  we work on in the course of this class as well as data sets we'll be using.
-Here, you also find your weekly __homework__.
+These sripts also include your weekly __homework__.